ajana13/Resumeble/userStories.md

 13. As a candidate, I need to be able to see analysis on how my profile matches the job description.

 14. As a candidate, I need to be able to see areas of growth (with new skills) to improve my matching with the job.

+### Resume saving
+15. As a candidate, I want to be able to save/download the resume to store locally and for uploading to jobs.